 Snyder received his B.A. with highest honors from the University of Texas at Austin’s Plan II Honors Program.
 He holds a B.S. in Journalism with honors from Columbia University’s Graduate School of Journalism, and a J.D. from the University of California, Berkeley’s School of Law (Boalt Hall).
 During law school, he worked for the Samuelson Law, Technology and Public Policy Clinic on matters relating to civil liberties and technology, and served as a legal intern for the Electronic Frontier Foundation, where he worked on issues surrounding technology and the Fourth and First Amendments.
 From 2008-2009, he clerked for Justice Richard Bosson of the New Mexico Supreme Court.
 A native New Mexican, he is a member of the California and New Mexico Bars.

 Deborah Fruin, The Coalition’s Managing Director, joined FAC in 2009.
 Fruin was previously employed as a community journalist in the Napa Valley.
-She was one of the founding editors at the launch of The Calistoga Tribune, Features Editor of The Napa Valley, and Editor in Chief of The Weekly Calistogan.
+She was one of the founding editors of The Calistoga Tribune, Features Editor of The Napa Valley, and Editor in Chief of The Weekly Calistogan.
 In 2008, she edited the blog Poor Us: The Great Depression 2.0

 Before moving to Northern California with her family in in 1993, Fruin worked in magazine and book publishing in New York for Conde Nast and the Sterling Lord Literary Agency.
 Later she worked as a story analyst at Creative Artist’s Agency in Los Angeles.
 She is a graduate of the University of Minnesota’s School of Journalism and Mass Communications.